RIDE THE IMPULSE

 The monologue should be chosen before the beginning of the workshop.
 It can be performed in any language, it can be a personal writing, an article, a short narrative text or a published text; it can be poetic, theatrical or any other type of text.

-If the performer doesn't have a monologue, we can discuss that and I can assign one.
+If the performer doesn't have a monologue, I can assign one.

 The length is minimum 5 lines and maximum 12 lines, ca.